SageHack/hacklair/content/my-favorite-documentaries.md

 ### Virunga

-How the oil industry destroy a natural reserve protected by devoted African volunteers.
+How the oil industry destroys a natural reserve protected by devoted African volunteers.

 [Website](http://virungamovie.com/)

 ---

 ### Ruins - Chronicle of an HIV witch hunt
 Greece government campaign against “poor woman” and “whores”.
-Forced HIV tests and other mistreatments of woman.
-All this show in the end, was just to win the next elections.
+Forced HIV tests and other mistreatments of women.
+All this show, in the end, was just to win the next elections.
 Sickening.

 [Youtube](https://www.youtube.com/watch?v=LlbL4sQ3_Fo)